opensourcesys/sayProductNameAndVersion/readme.md

 * Shortcut: NVDA+Shift+V
 * Press it twice to copy product name and version to the clipboard.

+## Changes for 2021.06 ##

+* Add Croatian translation thanks to Tarik Hadžirović and Goran Parać

 ## Changes for 2020.02 ##

 * Python 3 compatibility